cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 `clientCaSecretVersion   ` | The resource version of the PostgreSQL client-side CA secret version                                                        | string
 `serverCaSecretVersion   ` | The resource version of the PostgreSQL server-side CA secret version                                                        | string
 `serverSecretVersion     ` | The resource version of the PostgreSQL server-side secret version                                                           | string
+`barmanEndpointCA        ` | The resource version of the Barman Endpoint CA if provided                                                                  | string
 `metrics                 ` | A map with the versions of all the secrets used to pass metrics.
 Map keys are the secret names, map values are the versions | map[string]string

 <a id='StorageConfiguration'></a>